WorksApplications/elasticsearch-sudachi/README.md

 # What's new?

+- version 3.1.0
+    - support OpenSearch 2.6.0 in addition to ElasticSearch
+- version 3.0.0
+    - Plugin is now implemented in Kotlin
 - version 2.1.0
     - Added a new property `additional_settings` to write Sudachi settings directly in config
     - Added support for specifying Elasticsearch version at build time